Lunarequest/pulsar-nx/README.md

 # Pulsar
 Pulsar is a utility made by Alles that acts somewhat similarly to spotlight search.
-It's built with React and Electron, and to use it, run ctrl+shift+a.
-It's not done yet.
+It's built with React and Electron, and to use it, type alt+a.
+When you first run it, it will require you to open [the pulsar website](https://pulsar.alles.cx) to get a code, which it will use to connect the client to your AllesID.